How can I get involved?

 Undergraduate

-• Introduction to Music Cognition (MTC 251)
+• Introduction to Music Cognition (MTC 251) - offered each Spring semester

 Combined Undergraduate/Graduate

-• Research Methods in Music Theory and Cognition (MTC 452/591)
+• Research Methods in Music Theory and Cognition (MTC 452/591) - offered even numbered Fall semesters

 Graduate

-• Music & the Mind (MTC 598)
+• Music & the Mind (MTC 598) - offered odd numbered Fall semesters

-• SAMBA (Science of Art, Music and Brain Activity (MTC 500)
+• SAMBA (Science of Art, Music and Brain Activity (MTC 500) - offered every semester

-Barrett Honors Contracts
+Barrett Honors Opportunities

 Faculty